 A model class is just a plain old php object without inheritance.
 Models are located by default in the app\models folder.
-Object Relational Mapping (ORM) relies on member annotations in the model class.
+Object Relational Mapping (ORM) relies on member annotations or attributes (since PHP8) in the model class.

 16.1 Models definition